rogeliolucero/Function/README.md

         _mint(msg.sender, 10000 );
         Owner = msg.sender;
     }
-   //This function is used to create new tokens and add them to a specified address.
-   //which increases the total supply of tokens and adds the specified amount to the balance of the to address.
     function mint(address to, uint amount) external {
         require(msg.sender == Owner, "only the contract  Owner to do this");
         _mint(to, amount);
     }
-//This function allows a user to destroy (burn) a specified amount of their own tokens.
-//which is to reduces the total supply of tokens and subtracts the specified amount from the balance of msg.sender (the caller).
     function burn(uint amount) external {
         _burn(msg.sender, amount);
     }
-// The transfer function from the ERC20 contract is overridden here, but it simply calls the parent ERC20 contract’s transfer function using super.transfer(to, amount).
-//And includes checks like ensuring the sender has enough balance and updating the balances of both the sender and the recipient.
     function transfer(address to, uint256 amount) public override returns (bool) {
         return super.transfer(to, amount);
     }
- //The transferFrom function from the ERC20 contract is overridden here,
-//but it simply calls the parent ERC20 contract’s transferFrom function using super.transferFrom(from, to, amount).
     function transferFrom(address from, address to, uint256 amount) public override returns (bool) {
         return super.transferFrom(from, to, amount);
     }